-Provide compassionate advocacy to survivors of domestic violence living on Vashon Island through support and direct services.
-Build a community in which abuse is eliminated and personal empowerment is promoted through prevention, education and training.
+The DOVE Project provides compassionate advocacy to survivors of domestic violence living on Vashon Island, both through support and direct services.
+Our goal is to build a community where abuse is eliminated and personal empowerment is promoted through prevention, education, and training.

 Survivors of intimate partner violence are overwhelmingly female.
 Abuse can impact your job, housing, food security, and health.
 You are not alone.
 All cultural, religious, socioeconomic and ethnic backgrounds are affected by domestic violence.

 If you are a man and are being abused, you are not alone.
 We know how difficult it can be to find support as a man experiencing violence and abuse in an intimate relationship as some people don’t understand how a man can be abused.